rec/tfile/README.md

     tfile::write("myfile.txt", data);
     std::cout << "myfile.txt: filesize=" << tfile::size("myfile.txt");

-File Openers
+Openers
 ==================

-File Openers are for applications which need to keep a file open for processing.
-File Openers are a thin wrapper over the C file handle type FILE*, which is the basis of I/O in C and C++.
+Openers are for applications which need to keep a file open for processing.
+Openers are a thin wrapper over the C file handle type FILE*, which is the basis of I/O in C and C++.

 An File Opener offers these advantages over a raw FILE*: